MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 **APPLIES TO: 8.1.1, 8.1.2, 8.1.3**

-Don't share or reuse identities for functionally different parts of the CDE.For example, using a team account to access data or cluster resources.
-Make sure the identity onboarding documentation is clear about not using shared accounts.
+Don't share or reuse identities for functionally different parts of the CDE.
+For example, don't use a team account to access data or cluster resources.
+Make sure the identity documentation is clear about not using shared accounts.

 Extend this identity principal to managed identity assignments in Azure.
-Do not share user-managed identites across Azure resources, assign each Azure resource its own managed identity.
-Similarly, when using [Azure AD Pod Identity](https://github.com/Azure/aad-pod-identity) in the AKS cluster, ensure that each component in your workload receives its own identity instead of using an identity that is broad in scope.
+Do not share user-managed identities across Azure resources.
+Assign each Azure resource its own managed identity.
+Similarly, when you're using [Azure AD Pod Identity](https://github.com/Azure/aad-pod-identity) in the AKS cluster, ensure that each component in your workload receives its own identity instead of using an identity that is broad in scope.
 Never use the same managed identity in pre-production and production.

 [Access and identity options for Azure Kubernetes Service (AKS)](/azure/aks/concepts-identity)

 **APPLIES TO: 8.1.2, 8.1.3, 8.1.4**

-Use Azure Active Directory (AD) as the identity store.
+Use Azure AD as the identity store.
 Because the cluster and all Azure resources use Azure AD, disabling or revoking Azure AD access is applied to all resources automatically.
-If there are any components that are not backed directly by Azure AD, make sure you have process to remove access.
+If there are any components that are not backed directly by Azure AD, make sure you have a process to remove access.
 For example, SSH credentials for accessing a jump box might need explicit removal if the user is no longer valid.

 **APPLIES TO: 8.1.5**